Ugly Twins: Combined HHS + DKA (a Feline Case Study)

 1. Sum of all effects = 2 + 5.5 – 2.2 – 2.5 +0.7 = +3.5

-2. Unmeasured anions = Difference between measured BE and these effects = -22.5 – 3.5 = -26, i.e. there is 26 mmol/l of unmeasured organic acids that contribute to metabolic acidosis (ketone bodies in this case).
+2. Unmeasured anions = Difference between measured base excess (BE) and these effects = -22.5 – 3.5 = -26, i.e. there is 26 mmol/l of unmeasured organic acids that contribute to metabolic acidosis (ketone bodies and uremic toxins in this case).

 3. Conclusion: severe metabolic acidosis caused by unmeasured anions (ketoacidosis) and SID alkalosis (due to contraction alkalosis and hypochloremia).